 Charter Spectrum is a telecom company with very wide availability across the U.S., currently an option for customers across 41 states.
-Outside of their internet and phone services they also provide TV, boasting several packages with a large variety of HD content as well as convenient contract and bundling options.
-While these benefits make their TV service appealing, there are some drawbacks that make Charter Spectrum a mixed bag as a television provider.
+Outside of their internet and phone services they also provide TV, boasting several packages with a large variety of HD content as well as convenient contract options.
+While there are some drawbacks to their TV service, there are still many benefits that make Charter Spectrum a very appealing option.

 Ready To Try Spectrum TV or Want to Learn More?